DLonng/dlonng.github.io/_posts/2016-06-02-common-cmd.md

 ```

 #### mv
-Using 'mv' to move or rename file :
+Using `mv` to move or rename file :
 ```
 # move 1.txt to ../
 mv 1.txt ../